MizouziE/web-with-mizouzie/content/articles/tried-working-at-30000ft.md

 This is  a project I'm working on for a friend that is a partly automated email sending app.
 I have already written all the guts of it and it sends what we want and collects email addresses etc and that's all great.
 Now it just needs the front end polish, which I typically hate, but He made a template using MailChimp email builder and all I had to do was sift through it and pick out the various parts and styling that we wanted in our email.

 I had glanced at the HTML when I copied it and it looked ok-ish.
 But on closer inspection it was a straight up mess.
 Toxic even.
 Style attributes in almost all HTML tags.
 The whole thing was one big table with forced layout sizes.
-Not only that, the entire `<body>...</body>` was written on  a single line and even with my autoformatter, I could not get it into a sensible layout, so picking out bits and editting others was a horrndous amount of side scrolling.
+Not only that, the entire `<body>...</body>` was written on  a single line and even with my autoformatter, I could not get it into a sensible layout, so picking out bits and editing others was a horrendous amount of side scrolling.

 Oh and did I mention that the kid sitting in the seat in front of me was some kind of jack-in-the-box?
 Every time he jumped, my thumb would accidentally swipe over the tracking pad and loose the place I had just painstakingly scrolled to.
 I tried working with the laptop on my actual lap, as the name may suggest is easy to do so, but it's a poxy little 14" screen so it was very uncomfortable.
 Did not help that the style of plane seat arrangement was inline with a tin of sardines.
 No legroom whatsoever       .